Rules to Better AI-Generated Media - 10 Rules

 Text-to-image models like DALL·E 2, Imagen, and Midjourney popularized "prompt to picture" and introduced basic inpainting/outpainting.
 Great for creation, but edits often regenerated the whole image, causing drift and detail loss.

-Figure: Bad example - Text-to-image models often struggle with accuracy, producing distorted anatomy and other artifacts when asked to edit an image Today's shift - Enter Nano Banana 🍌
+Figure: ❌ Bad Example: text to image models often struggle with accuracy, producing distorted anatomy and other artifacts when asked to edit an image, e.g. the terminator only has 3 fingers...
+Today's shift - Enter Nano Banana 🍌

 - Targeted local edits - They change only what you ask for and leave everything else untouched.
 This makes them practical for production assets where fidelity matters